jrburke/module/docs/existing/inlining.md

 However, with an API-based `module` design in this repo, it would just be `testLoader.define('dataSource', function(module) {})`.

-But to try to bridge that gap, give some way to specify the loader target for the module definition:
+For give some way to specify the loader target for the module definition:

 ```javascript
 var testLoader = new ModuleLoader({});